finbourne/lusid-sdk-csharp/README.md

 ## Getting Started

 You'll need to provide some configuration to connect to the LUSID API - see the articles about [short-lived access tokens](https://support.lusid.com/knowledgebase/article/KA-01654) and a [long-lived Personal Access Token](https://support.lusid.com/knowledgebase/article/KA-01774).
 This configuration can be provided using a secrets file or environment variables.

+For some configuration it is also possible to override the global configuration at the ApiFactory level, or at the request level.
+For the set of configuration which can be overridden, please see [ConfigurationOptions](sdk/Lusid.Sdk/Extensions/ConfigurationOptions.cs).
+For a code illustration of this configuration being overridden, please see the [example](#example).

 ### Environment variables